ericmedvet/slides/ml-2627/01-intro.md

 The project consists in the design, development, and assessment of an ML system dealing with one "problem" chosen among a few options ([examples](https://medvet.inginf.units.it/teaching/2223-intro-ml-er/project/)).
 - **the student delivers a description, not the software**
 - the description is evaluated for **clarity**, technical soundness, (amount of) results
+  - how to craft a clear and nice technical/scientific document? [my humble advice](https://medvet.inginf.units.it/teaching/how-to-write/)
 - may be done in group (you are **encouraged to form groups**!)

 The grade is the **average** of written test and project grades:
 - both must be $\\ge 18$
-- parts can be repeated
+- the written test can be repeated, **the project cannot** .note[both if you fail or reject the project grade]
 - honors (*lode*) if and only if both parts $\\ge 30$ and one $> 30$

 ---